This chapter has been published in the book

 When Protagoras refused, Socrates indicated his reluctance to

-alter his method at this point and was going to leave.
-Before
+at this point and was going to leave.

 going, however, Socrates made it clear that he was not good at